FergusInLondon/ProxyChef/README.md

 }
 ```

+## Limitations

+At the moment the primary limitation is usability and documentation; notably:

+1. I haven't documented the actions at the moment, mainly because they've all been written ad-hoc to scratch various itches;
+2. the usability of having everything logged to the CLI is obviously not ideal, whilst logging to a database adds *a lot* of overhead and then requires a UI or way of retrieving it.
+A likely mitigation here is dumping requests/responses out to JSON files - but this will require a means for pairing requests and responses.

 ## License

 This project is licensed under the terms of the MIT License, please see the `LICENSE` file.